Yamin05114/Tensorflow_dog_cats_classification/README.md

 2. Layers.py: packages written by tensorflow
 3. train.py: the training configuration
 4. CNN.py: defines the neural network structure.
 The code lengh reveals the importance of packaging
-5. if you want to run, you can just do as the following: import train train.training()
+5. If you want to run, you can just do as the following: import train train.training()
-6. this project has not included validation and testing part.
+6. This project has not included validation and testing part.